dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

 constraints.
 Any transitive dependencies are usually also downgraded as a result.

 ## Getting a new dependency

-If a dependency is added to the pubspec before `pub downgrade` is run, it gets the new dependency and any of its transitive dependencies and places them in the `.packages` file.
+If a dependency is added to the pubspec before `pub downgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `.packages` file.
 This is the same behavior as `pub get`.

 ## Removing a dependency